elenabarry/elenabarry.github.io/README.md

 ![Screenshot 2021-05-02 at 11 06 47](https://user-images.githubusercontent.com/53048127/116809577-8ef5f700-ab36-11eb-914c-770536b6a07a.png)

 ## Process
 I used the corresponding dataset from the paper ‘Large Scale Crowdsourcing and Characterization of Twitter Abusive Behavior’ [2].
 Each tweet is labelled as abusive/hateful/spam/normal by 5 CrowdFlower workers.
-Founta et al. [2] My focus was cyberbullying; therefore, I only included abusive, hateful, and normal tweets were included in the dataset, and tweets labelled as ‘spam’ were removed.
+Founta et al. [2] My focus was cyberbullying; therefore, I only included abusive, hateful, and normal tweets, and tweets labelled as ‘spam’ were removed.

 To find out the underlying emotions of abusive tweets that used emojis, I calculated the probabilities of each emoji in the dataset to be in either an abusive, hateful, or normal context.

 I have followed Novak et al. process and calculated 334 new abuse scores of emojis from -1 and 1 on whether the emoji is present in a normal, hateful, or abusive context.

 I split the dataset into three equal sizes of abusive, hateful and normal tweets.
 After duplicates were removed, this resulted in 3000 tweets for abusive and normal categories and then a multiplier was used for the hateful category to upsample it.
 Emojis with at least 5 occurrences are included, resulting in a lexicon of 334 emojis.
-The sentiment scores for the emojis with fewer than 5 occurrences are not very reliable.
+The abuse scores for the emojis with fewer than 5 occurrences are not very reliable.

 Abuse labels can take one of three values: abusive ≺ hateful ≺ normal.
 Which correspond to a discrete, 3-valued variable c ∈ {−1, 0, +1}.